 So mop up that spilled cup of tea or coffee before your furry friend gets to it first, and definitely keep tea leaves and coffee beans out of reach!

 Xylitol is an artificial sweetener commonly found in candy and chewing gum.
+It can even be found in certain peanut butters, so always check your labels.
 This ingredient can severely affect your dog, causing vomiting, lethargy, and even seizures, due to its impact on blood sugar.

 Gum and candy are of course products that you wouldn’t share with your dog.
 The key here is making sure that these foods are inaccessible to your dog, to ensure your pet stays safe.
 Also be aware of sharing any baked goods with your pup that may have been prepared with xylitol as a sugar substitute!